Cache Miss Estimation for Non-Stationary Request Processes: Document Request Model

-Our request model consists in a cluster point process on the real line $\RR$ (see Figure~\ref{fig:request_process}).
-A ground process $\CatPP$, hereafter called the \textbf{catalog arrival process}, dictates the consecutive arrivals of new documents to the catalog.
-We assume $\CatPP$ to be a homogeneous Poisson process with intensity $\CatArrRate>0$, and denote its generic arrival time by $\CatArr$.
+Our request model consists in the following cluster point process on the real line $\RR$, illustrated in Fig.~\ref{fig:request_process}.

+A ground process $\CatPP$, hereafter called the \textbf{catalog arrival process}, gives the consecutive arrival times of new documents to the catalog.
+We assume it to be a homogeneous Poisson process with intensity $\CatArrRate>0$, and denote its generic arrival time by $\CatArr$.